thundersen/timberborn_vevantzedata/doc/USER_GUIDE.md

 Timberborn doesn't show us any statistics or graphs about our cities' development over time.
 It's hard to answer basic questions like "How much water did this district have a few days ago?"
 "Can our farms keep up with our food consumption?"

 Eventually the game will surely (hopefully?) improve in that regard, but if you're a numbers nerd and/or you are absolutely determined to min/max the hell out of your beavers, you will always want more data, more graphs than what the game will show you.
+If you're like me than you have been annoyed by the lack of data and visualization options in other games in the past.

  You may even want to get an alert when certain conditions are met, so that you can run the game in the background without worrying about coming back to a graveyard where everyone has died of thirst and your huge construction project never got finished.

 This mod attempts to solve that problem by gathering all kinds of useful data in-game and exporting it out of the game in a format that allows the use of tools for advanced data analysis, visualization and alerting.